AndyMokk/My-Projects/capstone project/README.md

 - **Puzzle generation** for larger sizes (9×9, 16×16) can be slow, especially if you’re ensuring unique solutions at higher difficulties.
 This is normal for Sudoku generation, which can require solving many times behind the scenes.
 - **Comparison** uses the `multiprocessing` library to parallelize puzzle generation and solving.
 If you experience issues on Windows, ensure you’re calling it in a `if __name__ == "__main__":` guard.

+## Latest Updates

+- **Excluded Genetic Programming from Comparisons**:
+  Due to the **extremely slow** performance of the Genetic Programming algorithm, it has been **excluded** from the algorithm comparison feature.
+This decision ensures that performance metrics remain timely and meaningful.

+- **Future Enhancements**:
+  - **Enhance `GUI.py`**: Plans are underway to improve the graphical user interface for a better user experience.
+This includes more intuitive controls, enhanced visualization of solving steps, and additional features like puzzle saving/loading.
+  - **Optimize Puzzle Generation**: Working on optimizing the puzzle generation process to reduce the time taken, especially for larger grid sizes and higher difficulty levels.
+  - **Implement Missing Algorithms**: Finalizing the implementation of all solver algorithms to ensure they function correctly and efficiently.
+  - **Expand Comparison Functionality**: Enhancing the `compare_algorithms` function to include more detailed statistics, graphical representations of performance metrics, and support for additional algorithms in the future.